 It’s no secret that Australians are fond of trees: over 16% of our country’s entire land area is covered in forest.
-While have 123 million hectares of forest is beneficial for the environment and your next camping trip, trees can actually be detrimental to your home.
+We’re fortunate enough to have 123 million hectares of forest in Australia.
+While this number is of benefit both for the environment and your next trip, it also has its downsides.
+Trees can actually be detrimental to your home.

-Despite the many warnings that AS2870-2011 has given to design engineers and builders regarding the adverse effects trees and vegetation can have on footings of the house, we still see that recently built houses in Melbourne are surrounded by garden beds and trees.
+AS2870-2011 has given so many warnings to design engineers and builders.
+All alarms about the adverse effects trees and vegetation can have on the footings of the house.
+Still, we see newly built houses surrounded by gardens and trees in Melbourne.

-After inspecting severe damage to a recently built two-story house caused by trees, we consulted a reputable Australian builder* to get a better understanding of why builders would ignore warnings by the AS2870-2011.
-His only response was: “They make the house look prettier in the eye of potential buyer.”
+Recently we inspected severe damage to a recently built two-story house caused by trees.
+So we decided to consult a reputable Australian builder.
+We wanted to get a better understanding of why builders ignore AS2870-2011 warnings.
+His only response was: “They make the house look prettier in the eye of the potential buyer.”

-The foundation soil in Melbourne is of a moist clay-like texture and is therefore highly reactive.
-Reactive soils shrink when they lose water and swell when they absorb water; this means that the footings of your home will be constantly moving along with the shrinking and swelling.
-Plants and trees exacerbate this problem because they suck the moisture out of soil, causing it to shrink.
+The foundation soil in Melbourne is of a moist clay-like texture.
+Therefore it is highly reactive.
+Reactive soils shrink when they lose water and swell when they absorb water.
+This means that your home’s footings will constantly move along with the shrinking and swelling.
+Plants and trees exacerbate this problem because.
+Why?
+Because suck the moisture out of the soil, causing it to shrink.
 When plants and trees are placed near the home, the footings of your home will settle due to the soil’s shrinkage.
-While minor shifts are normal, due to the reactive soil, plants and trees make the problem worse, which can lead to major footing shifts and result in large cracks throughout your home.
+While minor shifts are normal, due to the reactive soil, plants and trees make the problem worse.
+It can lead to major footing shifts and result in large cracks throughout your home.

 Learn more about Melbourne geology Here.